matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Fundamentals of Testing/4 Test Activities and Testware.md

 ## Test Activities & Testware - Test Planning

-### Test Planning – Test Activities and Tasks
+### Test Planning – Test Activities & Tasks

 * Define objectives of testing
 * Selecting approach that best achieves objectives
 * Starts at the beginning of the software development project
-* Must regularly be checked and may be updated and adjusted based on feedback from the monitoring & control activities
+* Must regularly be checked & may be updated & adjusted based on feedback from the monitoring & control activities

 ### Test Planning – Testware